 Jump Dome

 If you really need direct movement, Jump Dome is the clearer answer.
 Louder, more active, shorter and more immediate.
-For some groups, that is exactly what works, especially because the Salzburg site opened on 8 February 2025, spans 4,500 m² and sits near Hangar-7, which makes it an easy-to-name 2026 option instead of a vague trampoline idea.
+For some groups, that is exactly what works.
+The Salzburg site opened on 8 February 2025, spans 4,500 m² and sits near Hangar-7.
+That makes it a concrete 2026 place, not a vague trampoline idea.

 Volksgarten instead of aimless standing around